OmarAllouzi95/EvenOrOdd/README.md

 # EvenOrOdd
-Small app to test even or odd integer number with junit testing in java
+Small app to test even or odd integer number using :
+* Java 8
+* Maven
+* Junit for testing